soarlab/FPTuner/README.md

 Consequently, there may be few tuning results don't exactly match with what they are shown in the paper.

-## Idividually running the Benchmarks
+## Individually running the Benchmarks
 Similar to the hello-world example, we can run each of the benchmarks with the following command (under directory **bin**):
 ```
 python3 ./fptuner.py -e "0.001 0.0001" -b "32 64" path-to-the-benchmark